ElektraInitiative/libelektra/doc/dev/error-categorization.md

 `Interface Errors` indicate a wrong usage of Elektra's API.
 Compared to `internal` errors this category does not indicate a bug but a misuse.
 An example would be to pass a NULL pointer to `kdbGet`.
-Also violations of the backend belong into this category.
+Also, violations of the backend belong into this category.
 Compared to semantic validation errors, this category has its focus on detecting wrong usages of the API instead of a "retry with a different value" approach.
-Also validation errors focus on specifications of configurations whereas this category tries to handle specifications for APIs.
+Also, validation errors focus on specifications of configurations whereas this category tries to handle specifications for APIs.
 Users should investigate the concrete reason and might use a different, more appropriate method or change their passed values before retrying.